About the SACT data set

 The SACT data set also underpins the work of the NHSE partnership on Cancer Data, and the Cancer Drugs Fund.

-This partnership uses NCRAS data sets, including the information submitted by trusts to the SACT data set on current routine care, to inform improvements in service provision and clinical practice.
+This partnership uses data sets received and processed by NDRS, including the information submitted by Trusts to the SACT data set on current routine care, to inform improvements in service provision and clinical practice.

-You can find out more about the methodologies applied when using the SACT data set to evaluate CDF treatments in the downloads section.
+You can find out more about the methodologies applied when using the SACT data set to evaluate CDF treatments in the additional resources section.

 Support and feedback